-Creeping Baby's Breath has masses of beautiful plumes of white star-shaped flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
+Pink Creeping Baby's Breath has masses of beautiful plumes of shell pink flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
 Its grassy leaves remain grayish green in colour throughout the season.